croman96/titanic/README.md

-# titanic
+# Titanic

-Titanic (Kaggle) using logistic regression (sigmoid function) and gradient descent (cross-entropy function) for optimization.
+Kaggle solution using logistic regression (sigmoid function) for predictions and gradient descent (cross-entropy function) for optimization.